 - extended power outages

-Note that if you don’t have large stockpile or the means to live self-sufficiently, you may want to leave your location at some point and get to a place that can sustain you.
+Note that if you don’t have large stockpile or the means to live self-sufficiently, you may want to leave your location at some point and get to a shelter or another place that can sustain you.

 You may want to bug out if you’re dealing with: